-Daniel Basse is President of AgResource Company.
-AgResource Co. is a domestic and international agricultural research firm located in Chicago.
-Mr Basse is an economist that has been in the commodity business since 1979.
-Raised on a dairy/grain farm in Waukesha, Wisconsin, Mr Basse has a keen sense of production agriculture.
-Mr Basse graduated from the University of Wisconsin, Madison.
-He has worked with Professional Farmers of America, Brock Associates and the ag research division of GNP Commodities in Chicago.
-In 1987, Mr Basse founded AgResource Company to serve the market research needs of the world agricultural community.
-Mr Basse holds global conferences on agriculture in Switzerland and Brazil and is Vice Chairman of the US Farm Foundation.
+Daniel Basse is president of AgResource Company based in Chicago and is an economist who has been in the commodity business since 1979.
+Raised on a dairy/grain farm in Waukesha, Wis., Daniel has a keen sense of production agriculture.
+He graduated from the University of Wisconsin, Madison and has since worked with Professional Farmers of America, Brock Associates and the ag research division of GNP Commodities in Chicago.
+In 1987, Daniel founded AgResource Company to serve the market research needs of the world agricultural community.
+He holds global conferences on agriculture in Switzerland and Brazil and is vice chairman of the U.S. Farm Foundation.

 Colorado State University

-After completing his graduate (M.Sc.) work with Drs.
-Bo Svensmark and Christian Grøn in the Chemistry Department at the University of Copenhagen, Borch began his doctoral studies (Ph.D.) under the direction of Dr. William P. Inskeep at Montana State University in affiliation with the Center for Biofilm Engineering.
-Following graduate studies, he began a Postdoctoral Scientist position in the Soil and Environmental Biogeochemistry group at Stanford University with Dr. Scott Fendorf.
-He spent four great years in Montana and two remarkable years at Stanford University (2000-2005) and could not have asked for more enjoyable work environments.
+After completing his graduate work with Bo Svensmark and Christian Grøn in the chemistry department at the University of Copenhagen, Thomas Borch began his doctoral studies under the direction of William P. Inskeep at Montana State University in affiliation with the Center for Biofilm Engineering.
+Following graduate studies, he began a postdoctoral scientist position in the soil and environmental biogeochemistry group at Stanford University with Scott Fendorf.
+He spent four great years in Montana and two remarkable years at Stanford University (2000 to 2005) and could not have asked for more enjoyable work environments.
 The opportunity to join the Department of Soil and Crop Sciences at Colorado State University was compelling.
-So, in August of 2005 he joined the faculty here to initiate a program in Environmental Water and Soil Chemistry.
+So, in August of 2005 Thomas joined the faculty here to initiate a program in environmental water and soil chemistry.

 Dairy Management Inc.

-In 2007 David graduated with an M.S. degree in Animal Biology from UC Davis focusing on ruminant nutrition.
+In 2007 David Ledgerwood graduated with a master’s degree in animal biology from University of California, Davis, focusing on ruminant nutrition.
 Upon graduation, he worked as a lab and research program manager in the field of animal behavior/welfare on the UC Davis Campus performing various research trials focused on improving cow comfort.
 From 2011 to 2018, David was a dairy cattle nutritionist with Western Milling where he worked closely with dairy producers on practical nutritional solutions focusing on profitability and feed efficiency.
-In March, 2019, David joined Chr.
-Hansen as a Technical Service Manager, residing in Visalia, California.
+In March 2019, David joined Chr.
+Hansen as a technical service manager, residing in Visalia, Calif.